 The role of the survivor at the heart of the proceedings

-Sexual violence offences involve a considerable level of intimacy2
+Sexual violence offences involve a considerable level of intimacy

 .
-Moreover, the cross-examination that they must undergo regarding the details of their traumatic experience is highly dreaded4
+Moreover, the cross-examination that they must undergo regarding the details of their traumatic experience is highly dreaded

 .
-It is known to be a time when questions that convey myths and stereotypes about sexual violence are used to attack the credibility of their testimony5
+It is known to be a time when questions that convey myths and stereotypes about sexual violence are used to attack the credibility of their testimony

 , such as: why didn't you fight back? what were you wearing? why didn't you report the abuse sooner? etc.